-At first attempt, if meter reading is “Zero” and in the second attempt, the meter reading is infinite, it means Switch/Push button is in good condition.
-If Multimeter reading is “Zero” or “infinite” in both attempts, it means switch is in short circuit or continuity connection is broken and you should replace it with a new one.
+In the first attempt, if the meter reading is “Zero” and in the second attempt, the meter reading is infinite, it means the Switch/Push button is in good condition.
+If Multimeter reading is “Zero” or “infinite” in both attempts, it means the switch is in short circuit or continuity connection is broken and you should replace it with a new one.

 To verify Fuse condition, i.e. is “Fuse” in good condition or damaged? … We perform the same method I.e. continuity test as mentioned above.
 In short, if the meter reading is “Zero” it means Fuse is in good condition.
 If Multimeter reading is infinite, it means Fuse continuity may be broken or blown.
 So you should replace it with a new one immediately.

-We have already discussed the topic “How to Check a Capacitor with Digital (Multimeter) and Analog (AVO Meter), By Four (4) Methods with pictorial views.
+We have already discussed the topic “How to check & test a capacitor using a digital (multimeter) and analog (AVO meter)? – By eight (8) methods with pictorial views.

-In this tutorial, you can check with Digital Multimeter or AVO meter; is the Capacitor Good, Short or Open?
+In this tutorial, you can check and test using a Digital Multimeter or AVO meter if the Capacitor is Good, Short or Open?

 Good to know:

-You can also check the value of a burnt resistor with Digital or analog multimer by the following three handy methods.
+You can also check the value of a burnt resistor using a digital or analog multimeter by the following three handy methods.

-- Disconnect the power source before checking, servicing, repairing or installing electrical equipments and devices.
+- Disconnect the power source before checking, servicing, repairing or installing electrical equipment and devices.

 - Always, Select the higher value in Digital or analog Multimeter, and then, gradually reduce it to the proper valve.